 Pour water and Coffee Mate in a cup and heat in the microwave.
 Yes, it must be hazelnut-flavored Coffee Mate…the hazelnut really brings out the flavor of the chai.
 It's a little tip I picked up from my favorite barista back when I was in high school, and recently started employing in my own at-home chai latte recipe.

 Steep the spiced chai in the mixture for several minutes.

 Add espresso, if desired.
-I personally love espresso in my chai (this is what they call a “dirty chai”), but some people prefer their tea and espresso separate.
+As I already mentioned, I personally love espresso in my chai (this is what they call a “dirty chai”), but some people prefer their tea and espresso separate.
 Give the chai latte recipe a try my way and see what you think.

 Top with whipped cream and grated nutmeg and serve.
 Then, study the night away!
 Or just reminisce with some friends.